eddieoz/bitBingo/docs/how-to-use.md

 - 10 minutes on average
 - Could be faster or slower depending on network congestion and the fee you paid

-You can check the status on the bitRaffle page or through a block explorer like [Blockstream Explorer](https://blockstream.info/) by searching for your transaction ID.
+You can check the status on the bitBingo page or through a block explorer like [Blockstream Explorer](https://blockstream.info/) by searching for your transaction ID.

 ### Step 6: View Your Winners